Greetings, glorious testers!

 People are being constructive here.
 Dont annoy them.

-• ChunkaChunka Member
+• ChunkaChunka Member, Alpha Two

 I mean considering the fighter's "charge" example once u add augments to 1/3 of ur skills it probably does change the way you play, even just charge augment changes it a lot in that example cause tp adds a lot to the skill.